kkspencer/soundhound_tpm/project_proposition.md

 !!
 Solution can be expanded into other fields such as construction, warehousing logistics, oil and gas, emergency services, etc

+Solution can also be expanded into other athletic events

 Solution can also be used to improve rider's safety other than providing a hands-free, disruptive free, clear communication between riders and the race of the race participants

+Everyday cyclists who need voice guidance, etc

+Delivery Vehicles, Delivery Trucks, Dispatchers, etc

 Example concussion protocols: